-Kingfishers Planning Letter: Autumn Term 1/2 2023 - Mrs Ford & Miss Black
+Kingfishers Planning Letter: Autumn Term 1/2 2024 - Miss Black

 We hope this newsletter will give you a brief summary of what your child will be learning in each subject this autumn term, as well as detailing some extra information about our class in general.
-This term we are putting a strong focus on routines, expectations and developing independence.
-We hope you will agree that emphasising these things in KS1 will set each child up for a successful journey through the rest of the school.
+As it is the first term of the year, we will put a strong focus on routines, expectations and developing independence to set the children up for a positive year and beyond.

 English